Vegan Vegetarian Cooking School - NOT just for vegans. Delicious recipes and health info for anyone.

 Fast tempo’s (for the sake of simplicity I am using this term loosely) can raise the heart rate, raise blood pressure, and impart energy (by how the mind reacts to the music being played or sung).
-Even cognitive function is increased with some of the more energetic forms of music.
-Slow songs lower the heart rate and blood pressure, while relaxing us.
+Even cognitive function is increased with energetic forms of music.
+Slow songs tend to lower the heart rate and blood pressure, relaxing us.
 But it is not tempo alone that affects us.

 Harmonies and melodies activate the temporal lobes and can help brain damaged or brain diseased persons perform daily tasks which they could not perform without music.
 Music can also increase endorphin levels, those happy hormones, decreasing the need for pain medication.
 It can regulate many of the different stress hormones and it can boost the immune system.

 It is very clear that music has a direct physiological and psychological effect on our minds.
 So, what is the best music for the mind?
 It depends.
 What kind of answer is that?
 The best one.
 Let me explain.